 Keralites, the people of the Indian state of Kerala, have a distinct look that sets them apart from other Indians.
 This is due to a combination of factors, including their unique culture, history, and geography.
-In this article, we'll explore why Keralites look different and what makes them stand out.
+In this article, we'll explore why Keralites, an ethnic group, look different and what makes them stand out.

 Kerala is located in the southwestern part of India and is bordered by the Arabian Sea to the west and the Western Ghats to the east.
-This unique geography has had a major influence on the culture and lifestyle of Keralites.
+This unique geography, culture, lifestyle, and population has had a major influence on the Keralites.
 The humid climate and abundant rainfall have resulted in lush vegetation and a variety of flora and fauna.
 This has also led to a unique cuisine that is heavily influenced by seafood and spices.

-Kerala's culture is also distinct from other parts of India.
+Kerala's culture, language, and literature are distinct from other parts of India.
 It is heavily influenced by Hinduism, but also has strong influences from Christianity, Islam, and Jainism.
 This has resulted in a unique blend of religions and customs that are not found elsewhere in India.
 This diversity is reflected in the clothing, language, music, art, and architecture of Keralites.

 Kerala's history is also unique.
 It was once part of the ancient kingdom of Chera, which was ruled by the Chera dynasty from around 1000 BC to 1100 AD.
 During this period, Kerala was an important trading center for spices and other goods.
 This period also saw the development of a distinct language called Malayalam, which is still spoken by Keralites today.